1jour1vin

 Wine rated (2022 guide) 92/100

-It has aromas of black fruit, chocolate, crushed nuts, black licorice, and cedar wood.
-Medium-bodied, with firm, mellow tannins.
+It features aromas of dark fruit, chocolate, crushed nuts, black licorice, and cedar.
+Medium-bodied, with firm yet velvety tannins.
 It is taut and lively, with a polished finish and notes of crushed stone and walnut shells on the palate.
 Excellent for a second wine.
-Try after 2025.
+Best enjoyed after 2025.

 Le Figaro vins